uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Bugfix : Sub-Albums in Albums didn't create the correct link
 * Bugfix : AJAX Pagination didn't work anymore
 * Bugfix : Adding index.php to home_url()
-* Bugfix : Preview photo lost on backend gallery page 2 or higher
+* Bugfix : Preview picture lost on backend gallery page 2 or higher

 = V1.8.2 - 12.07.2011 =
-* Bugfix : Set gallery pagination variables for search result, otherwise update failed
+* Bugfix : Set pagination variables for search result, otherwise update failed
 * Bugfix : Update failed for paged galleries since WordPress 3.2

 = V1.8.1 - 18.06.2011 =
 * Bugfix : Special case for pagination, instead of showing page-1, we show the clean url
-* Bugfix : Various PHP notice fixes
+* Bugfix : Various PHP notice fixes in gallery plugin
 * Bugfix : Typo in rewrite rules
 * Bugfix : Flush rewrite rules during upgrade later

 = V1.8.0 - 12.06.2011 =
 * NEW : Full rework of permalink url structure
-* NEW : Adding Google Sitemaps for images  and photos(require WordPress SEO plugin by YOAST )
+* NEW : Adding Google Sitemaps for Images (require WordPress SEO plugin by YOAST )
 * NEW : Support for WPML ( WordPress Multilingual Plugin )
 * NEW : Adding support for arrow key in shutter effect (THX to Flyvans)
-* NEW : Adding sort operation for WordPress gallery plugin overview page
+* NEW : Adding sort operation for galleries overview page
 * Changed : Updated pagination to new WP3.1 style
 * Bugfix : Create unique slug in a better way
 * Bugfix : Rework screen options filter for gallery and image table
 * Bugfix : Empty values in XMLRPC update calls are ignored
 * Bugfix : Create gallery failed when safe-mode on
-* Bugfix : Permalink didn't work in combination with album & imagebrowser gallery
+* Bugfix : Permalink didn't work in combination with album & imagebrowser

 = V1.7.4 - 15.02.2011 =
 * Bugfix : Disallow direct call of ajax file to avoid path disclosure (THX to High-Tech Bridge SA)
 * Bugfix : Rework jQuery Cycle slideshow for IE compat reason (THX to Justin Dickenson)
-* Bugfix : Resize only larger images or photos in slideshow
+* Bugfix : Resize only larger images in slideshow galleries
 * Bugfix : Improved image format detection in gd.thumbnail class (THX to Kupar.b)

 = V1.7.3 - 20.01.2011 =